 Malingering is not a psychiatric disorder.
 It is similar to, but distinct from, factitious disorder, in which an individual fakes symptoms without a concrete motive of reward.
 Malingering is also separate from somatic symptom disorder, in which a person experiences real psychological distress from imagined or exaggerated symptoms.
 Malingering can lead to abuse of the medical system, with unnecessary tests being performed and time taken away from other patients.

-Malingering can exist in a variety of intensities, from pure (in which all symptoms are falsified) to partial, in which symptoms are exaggerated.
-A patient may simulate symptoms of a specific disorder or deny the existence of the problem that may explain the symptoms they are experiencing.
+Malingering can exist in a variety of intensities, from pure (in which all symptoms are falsified) to partial, in which symptoms are merely exaggerated.
+A patient may simulate symptoms of a specific disorder or deny the existence of a problem that may explain the symptoms they are experiencing.